ietf-wg-cellar/matroska-specification/notes.md

 ### No Lacing

 When no lacing is used, the number of frames in the lace is ommitted, and only one frame can be stored in the Block.
-The bits 5-6 of the Block Header flags are set to `0b00`.
+Bits 5 and 6 of the Block Header flags are set to `0b00`.

 The Block for an 800-octet frame is as follows: